LasyaSundaresh/ByteBuddies_A4/README.md

-# 📚 ByteBuddies_A4 – Multi-Feature AI Assistant
+# 📚 ByteBuddies_A4 – Multi-Feature AI Assistant ChatBot

 ByteBuddies_A4 is a hackathon project combining **chatbot intelligence**, **sentiment analysis**, **book and music recommendations**, and **speech-to-text** functionality into a single interactive AI platform.